Myth & Roid: History

-The band debuted KIHOW on lead vocals in 2018, with the release of "HYDRA", the title track is used as the ending to the 2018 anime television series Overlord II.
+The band debuted Kihow on lead vocals in 2018, with the release of "Hydra", the title track is used as the ending to the 2018 anime series Overlord II.

-Later in 2018 the band's seventh single "VORACITY" was the opening for Overlord III.
+Later in 2018 the band's seventh single "Voracity" was the opening for Overlord III.

 In 2019, the band's song "shadowgraph" was used as the opening theme for the anime Boogiepop and Others.
 Its coupling track, "Remembrance", was featured in the first theatrical movie release of "The Saga of Tanya the Evil".
-The band's song "PANTA RHEI" was used as the opening theme for the anime Isekai Cheat Magician while their song "TIT FOR TAT" was used as the opening theme for the anime Cautious Hero: The Hero Is Overpowered but Overly Cautious.
+The band's song "Panta Rhei" was used as the opening theme for the anime Isekai Cheat Magician while their song "Tit for Tat" was used as the opening theme for the anime Cautious Hero: The Hero Is Overpowered but Overly Cautious.

-In December 2019, it was announced that the band's best album MUSEUM–THE BEST OF MYTH & ROID– would be released on March 4, 2020.
-The song "FOREVER LOST" was included as new song and used as the ending theme to the film Made in Abyss: Dawn of the Deep Soul while "Cracked Black" was also included in the album and used as Overlord mobile game "MASS FOR THE DEAD" first anniversary theme song.
+In December 2019, it was announced that the band's best of album Museum: The Best of Myth & Roid would be released on March 4, 2020.
+The song "Forever Lost" was included as new song and used as the ending theme to the film Made in Abyss: Dawn of the Deep Soul while "Cracked Black" was also included in the album and used for the Overlord mobile game "Mass for the Dead"'s first anniversary theme song.

-In October 2020, it was announced that their 2 songs "Future is Mine" and "Reminiscence Reincarnation", respectively used as "Shin Kaku Gi Kou and The Eleven Destroyers" and "Eternal City" mobile games theme songs, would be finally released on their first digital album Future Is Mine under their independent label "TaWaRa CREATIVE" where both Tom-H@ck and hotaru work.
+In October 2020, it was announced that their 2 songs "Future is Mine" and "Reminiscence Reincarnation", respectively used as "Shin Kaku Gi Kou and The Eleven Destroyers" and "Eternal City" mobile games theme songs, would be finally released on their first digital album Future Is Mine under their independent label "TaWaRa Creative" where both Tom-H@ck and hotaru work.
 The album was released on October 28, 2020.
 This was their first digital worldwide release.

 In March 2021, they announced a collaboration song with Honkai Impact 3rd to celebrate the 3rd anniversary of the global version.
-The preview of the new song "BRILLIANT BRIGHT" was shown on the anniversary special video by miHoYo, uploaded on Honkai Impact 3rd official YouTube Channel, featuring various female characters from the game with a bunny dress.
+The preview of the new song "Brilliant Bright" was shown on the anniversary special video by miHoYo, uploaded on Honkai Impact 3rd official YouTube Channel, featuring various female characters from the game with a bunny dress.
 The full song was pre-released on March 31, 2021, on the official full MV by miHoYo.